 Furthermore, as baby gets messy and their face becomes covered in food, we usually like to scrape it off with the spoon.
 Here is an example of face scraping:

 Face scraping seems practical, but it can be uncomfortable for babies.
-Plus, we want them to be A-OK with food remaining on their face as they eat.
+Additionally, we want them to be A-OK with food remaining on their face as they eat.
 As they get older, if they can’t handle some food on their face it will make it difficult for them to eat foods like a sandwich or a big watermelon slice.

 Here are some tips for spoon-feeding without the scrape: